skip to content

 GE4: The making of German culture

-“The making of German culture” introduces you to the vibrant literary and intellectual culture of the German-speaking world in the medieval and early modern period.
-Six topics explore important moments in German literary and intellectual history before the eighteenth century: the bold experimentation of courtly literature; the creation of a heroic epic that went on to have national myth-making potential in the modern period; the emergence of women authors in the field of religious experience; the rise of narrative prose; the Protestant Reformation, and its changed attitudes to political authority as well as religion; the stunningly varied and sophisticated poetry of the baroque era.
-Each topic is approached through a core text, chosen for its richness and important: many of the texts have had a resonance in the German-speaking world—and in certain cases well beyond it—down to the present day.
+‘The making of German culture’ introduces you to the vibrant literary and intellectual culture of the German-speaking world in the medieval and early modern period.
+Through the study of core texts you will explore some of the most significant moments in the making of German culture: the bold experimentation of courtly literature; the creation of a heroic epic that went on to have national myth-making potential in the modern period; the emergence of women authors in the field of religious experience; the rise of narrative prose; the Protestant Reformation, and its changed attitudes to political authority as well as religion.

 Topics: